FRC3636/website/content/members/wren-grabham.md

 ---
 title: Wren Grabham
 position: Business Manager
-pronouns: she/her
+pronouns: She/Her
 ---

-Hello!
-I am the business  manager of the robotics team.
-I am a high school sophomore, and have been on the team for 2 years now.
+Wren Grabham is our business manager.
+During meetings you can often find her in the back of the room, making sure the business team is being as efficient as possible.
+During the season, she is a part of drive team, mostly as an operator.
+Wren is a sophomore and has been on the team since her freshman year.
+Outside of school,